gigalixir/gigalixir-cli/docs/source/database.rst

     gigalixir pg:backups -d $DATABASE_ID

-Note: we required the database_id even though we could probably detect it automatically because these are sensitive operations and we prefer to be explicit.
+..
+Note:: We required the database_id even though we could probably detect it automatically because these are sensitive operations and we prefer to be explicit.

 Find the backup id you want and run